GibsonAI/memori-typescript/docs/developer/core-concepts/memory-management.md

 - Monitor `memori.getMemoryStatistics()` to keep an eye on short-term vs long-term counts.
 - After schema changes run `npm run prisma:push && npm run prisma:generate` before restarting your service.

-Understanding these mechanics provides the foundation for more advanced topics such as temporal search, relationship traversal, and consolidation, all of which build directly on this ingestion pipeline.
+Understanding these mechanics and the public update APIs provides the foundation for advanced features such as temporal search, relationship traversal, consolidation, and curator pipelines built on top of Memorits.